lejacobdev/Batch-4-Wins/README.md

-# Batch 4 Wins
+# Batch Connect 4
-2-Player 4 Wins programmed in Batch.
+2-Player Connect 4 programmed in Batch.

 Goal: The first player who have 4 in a row wins!
 (Vertical, Horizontal, Diagonal)